CBD and Children

 CBD and Pain

 Sadly, children are not immune to pain.
 Many kids suffer from childhood migraines, especially at the onset of puberty.
 Other youngsters are forced to cope with chronic health problems daily that take their toll because of ongoing pain.
-CBD appears to have strong analgesic properties that some parents are utilizing to give their children relief.
+CBD appears to have strong analgesic and anti-inflammatory properties that some parents are utilizing to give their children relief.

 Check with Your Child’s Pediatrician